rforge/ctm/pkg/tram/inst/simulations/README.txt

-These two files contain simulation code for reproducing empirical results presented in "Multivariate Conditional Transformation Models"
+These two files contain simulation code for reproducing some of the empirical results presented in "Multivariate Conditional Transformation Models"